 I wonder if presidents get this nervous by the eyes of their protectors.

 Aside from teaching, I also decided to spend a few of my afternoons at an orphanage last week – where the orphans are aged three or under.
 The purpose of guests is to simply offer the children some adult attention – a place where hours of photos perhaps wouldn’t actually be such a bad thing.

-I feel like this blog has lacked humour thus far, but don’t worry, the upcoming paragraphs on an African orphanage should change that.
+I feel like this piece has lacked humour thus far, but don’t worry, the upcoming paragraphs on an African orphanage should change that.
 Sure, it’s not usually the go to place for a giggle, but a kid peed on me.
 So, I’m sure many of you will enjoy it.

 I was clutching the kid close to my chest and spinning him around in a circle, as he laughed uncontrollably.
-Unfortunately, I soon realised that his amusement stemmed from the fact that he was just casually taking a wazz on my t-shirt.
+Unfortunately, I soon realised that his amusement stemmed from the fact that he was just casually taking a wazz on my chest.

 I could suddenly feel his warm urine trickling down my t-shirt, the kid must have been really dehydrated too, because this pee was pretty yellow.
 Thankfully though, my t-shirt was also yellow, so the joke was on him.
 It’s almost as if I dressed to piss block.

 I put him on the ground and then grassed on him to a nun.
 However, she didn’t react in the way I expected.
-She just nodded, rubbed his head and then changed his pants.
-The lad is just going to keep peeing on people, if he gets a head rub each time.
-So to conclude, these nuns need to step up their game and I need a laundrette.
+She just nodded, rubbed his head, and then changed his pants.
+The lad is just going to keep peeing on people if he gets a head rub each time.
+So, to conclude, these nuns need to step up their game and I need a laundrette.

 Another lad that sticks out in my memory was little Tony.
 This kid wouldn’t stop putting the toes of the girl alongside him in his mouth.
 What happened to, ‘I’ll pick you up at seven’? – Chivalry’s dead.